Dj-Viking/hello-cobol/README.md

      make
      make install
 ```

-	to change the macro version of libtool library to 2.5.3
+- I had to change ltversion.m4 file 'macro_version' to 2.5.3
-	in order for the make commands to work and be able to compile
+or whatever version the build error said that it wanted to build libtool with.

 # build and run
 ```sh